 Absolutely.
 If anything tipped me from my X-Files-inspired fantasies about the implications of microchips into embracing the far more optimistic (albeit less snazzily dressed) reality, it was hearing stories of real live people who were reunited with their pets solely because of the chips.
 Here’s a few:

-As you can see, there's a lot of reasons for pet owners to chip their dogs.
-If you haven't done it yet, Check the Chip Day is certainly the time to think about it and schedule the appointment to get it done.
+As you can see, there’s a lot of reasons for pet owners to chip their dogs.
+If you haven’t done it yet, Every Day Is Tag Day is certainly the time to think about it and schedule the appointment to get it done.